Toxic Exposure And Lung Cancer Claims

 Workers’ Compensation Lawyers Representing Victims Across New Jersey

 While some workers know from the start that their line of work is potentially dangerous, many others do not find out that their health has been jeopardized until they have been on the job for quite some time.
 Such is often the case with people who suffer from lung cancer and other diseases due to toxic exposure to chemicals and pollutants at work.
-These cases can be challenging in many respects, so it is important to retain an experienced New Jersey workers’ compensation lawyer if you believe that you have been injured at work in this manner.
-At the Law Offices of Jonathan F. Marshall, we are ready to represent workers who wish to file a workers’ compensation claim due to toxic exposure or lung cancer, or a related illness, and we will work hard to protect your legal rights.
+Toxic exposure and lung cancer claims can be challenging in many respects, so it is important to retain an experienced New Jersey workers’ compensation lawyer if you believe that you have been injured at work in this manner.
+At New Jersey Workers Compensation Lawyer of JFM Law, we are ready to represent workers who wish to file a workers’ compensation claim due to toxic exposure or lung cancer, or a related illness, and we will work hard to protect your legal rights.

 One issue that is common in these types of cases is the timeliness of notice.
 Exposure to toxic materials can sometimes take many years to develop into a serious illness, yet an employee who is hurt at work has only a limited amount of time to give his or her employer notice of an injury.
 The symptoms of toxic exposure may mimic other, nonwork-related ailments, further confusing the sick employee.
 A dispute can arise as to when exactly an employee became aware that his or her condition was work-related and whether timely notice was given.
 There may also be a dispute as to whether the injury was in fact work-related or whether it was due to other, more general environmental or hereditary factors.